Eligibility

 RequirementTypical criteria

-BMIHealthy range, usually under 28โ€“30
+BMIHealthy range, usually under 28 to 30

-Smoking / drugsNon-smoker, drug-free
+Smoking and drugsNon-smoker, drug-free

 HealthNo significant genetic, reproductive, or psychiatric conditions